nvieira-mcgill/alala/README.md

 Overview
 ========
 A pipeline for the MegaCam (a.k.a.
-MegaPrime) Wide-field Infra-Red Camera (WIRCam) instruments of the Canada-France-Hawaii Telescope (CFHT).
+MegaPrime) and Wide-field Infra-Red Camera (WIRCam) instruments of the Canada-France-Hawaii Telescope (CFHT).
 Includes the following:

 - Stacking (co-addition) of individual exposures
 - Obtaining astrometric solutions